throneless-tech/jobsboard/content/post/American-Civil-Liberties-Union_Staff-Attorney-or-Senior-Staff-Attorney-in-the-Reproductive-Freedom-Project.md

 +++
 author = "None"
-title = "STAFF ATTORNEY OR SENIOR STAFF ATTORNEY, REPRODUCTIVE FREEDOM PROJECT" organization = "American Civil Liberties Union" location = "New York" salary = "The ACLU has a litigator scale that determines pay for attorneys in our Legal Department.
+title = "Staff Attorney or Senior Staff Attorney in the Reproductive Freedom Project" organization = "American Civil Liberties Union" location = "New York" salary = "The ACLU has a litigator scale that determines pay for attorneys in our Legal Department.
 The range of salaries is visible in the linked job description."